// teaching_module

 Teaching

-Level 1 is getting students to actually understand what they’re supposed to do.
+Getting students to grasp procedures and follow algorithmic steps without getting lost.
 This sounds basic, but most instructors never reach this baseline.
-Students need to grasp procedures and follow algorithmic steps without getting lost.
-But here’s the thing: when my students can pull up ChatGPT and get step-by-step solutions, pure procedural instruction becomes pointless.
-If I’m only teaching them to execute algorithms that machines perform faster and more accurately, I’m preparing them for a world that disappeared last year.
+And when students can pull up ChatGPT for step-by-step solutions, pure procedural instruction becomes pointless — it prepares them for a world that disappeared last year.

-Level 2 is helping students see what’s actually happening beneath the formulas.
-This is where math stops being about following rules and starts being about making sense.
-Students develop intuition—they can look at problems and have a gut feeling about which approach might work.
-AI makes this level more important and more achievable simultaneously.
-As machines handle calculations, human value shifts toward pattern recognition and strategic thinking—exactly what Level 2 develops.
-Plus, AI can serve as that infinitely patient tutor, letting students explore concepts without time pressure.
+Where math stops being about following rules and starts being about making sense.
+Students develop intuition — a gut feeling about which approach might work.
+As machines handle calculations, human value shifts toward pattern recognition and strategic thinking, and AI can serve as the infinitely patient tutor that lets students explore without time pressure.

-Level 3 is where I’m still figuring things out: seamlessly connecting intuition back to rigorous content.
-Students should move fluidly between understanding what’s happening and executing technical details.
-AI creates both urgency and opportunity here—when students can outsource calculations, remaining human value lies in knowing which calculations to perform and why.
-This makes the bridge between intuition and formalism absolutely critical.
+Where I'm still figuring things out: moving fluidly between understanding what's happening and executing technical details.
+When students can outsource calculations, the remaining human value lies in knowing which calculations to perform and why — making the bridge between intuition and formalism absolutely critical.

 2026 Spring